 Employees are often organizations’ biggest document security threats.
 In their ignorance, they could end up sending a sensitive file in its unencrypted form to third parties.
 Whether you authorized the documents to be shared or not, email is still a pretty risky platform and one where unprotected documents can be intercepted.

-Also, the same employees may upload files onto public computers and drives where just about anybody can access them.
+Also, the same employees may upload files onto public computers, servers, and drives where just about anybody can access them.
 Of course, most employees will feign ignorance when such a mistake ends up costing the entire company.
 However, if you train them, they will have no such excuse to fall back on and will thus be more careful when handling your documents.

 2. Prevent Haphazard Document Printing